 - Contrast - Changes the contrast of the texture by scaling colors around medium gray intensity.
 Contrast -1 means 100% contrast reduction, which results in a gray texture; contrast 1 means that contrast is increased by 100%

-- Offset - Offsets the texture color in the HSL colorspace.
-Changing the hue (H) may be used, for example, to make a blue texture green, to change the saturation (S) to make a pale blue texture vivid, or to change the lightness (L) to make a dark blue texture light.
-Offset uses a fast approximate technique that is suitable for real-time use; it works best for textures that mostly use different shades of the same color, like fabric, wood, stone, vegetation, etc.
+- Adjustment - Adjusts the texture color in the HSL color space.
+Changing the hue (H) may be used, for example, to make a blue texture green.
+Changing the saturation (S) can make a pale blue texture vivid, and changing the lightness (L) can be used to make a dark blue texture light.
+The valid values of saturation (S) and lightness (L) adjustments are between -1 (complete lack of saturation or lightness) and 4 (saturation or lightness of each pixel is increased by 400%).

 Like the base color, the Opacity is linked by default to the corresponding property in the 3D modeling program, but it can be unlinked by clicking the 🔗 icon.

 ❕ It is important to correctly configure all transparent materials before baking the scene; in particular outside light should be able to enter interiors through windows.
 A good way to configure colorless glass is to set the Base color to (0, 0, 0), and the Opacity to a small value, like 0.05, which means that the glass blocks 5% of the incoming light.

 The roughness of the material.
 Takes effect only if at least one light probe is present in the scene.

 - 0.0 - for polished surfaces with mirror-like reflections

 - 1.0 - for the roughest surfaces with no reflections

 Materials with non-uniform roughness can use a roughness texture instead of a single value.
 The roughness texture can be imported from a file (🖺 icon).
 It uses the base color UV channel.